 There is a growing body of research highlighting the benefits of nature on our wellbeing – confirming what we have always known – consciously or unconsciously.
 Nature is after all where we come from, our place of origin and spending time in nature has a wealth of beneficial impacts on our psychological, emotional and physical wellbeing.

-I have been a practicing Buddhist since 2008.
-Meditation and mindfulness practice as well as Buddhist teachings have influenced my life and work in a meaningful way.
+Karen has been a practicing Buddhist since 2008.
+Meditation and mindfulness practice have influenced her life and work in a meaningful way.

 Other mayor training and influences in her work and life have been: Neuro-Linguistic Programming (NLP), Myers Briggs Type Indicator based on Carl Jung’s Personality Type Theory, Breathworks Mindfulness Training for Stress and Chronic Pain, The Natural Learning Cycle as developed by Jon Young of 8-Shields Institute in the US, Ecopsychology, Focusing and Compassionate Communication.